 Trichomes are an important feature of the plant as they ensure its safety from predators in the wild.

-Terpenes play a big part in this defense mechanism, as it produces powerful fragrances that can repel a number of potential ‘predators.’
+Terpenes play a big part in this defense mechanism.
+They produce powerful fragrances that can repel several potential ‘predators.’
 Though this may sound ominous, terpenes are quite safe.
-They’re actually found in many of the plants and foods that we consume.
+You can find them in many of the plants and foods that we consume.

-What is Guaiol Terpene?
+What Is the Guaiol Terpene?